ivasilia/mofa1/README.md

 # mofa

-To fill the repositories with sample data, uncomment the contents of the main method in ApplicationInit.java
+Functionality available for Collections(Departments), Items, Users, Projects.
+To fill the repositories with sample data, uncomment contents of the main method in ApplicationInit.java
 --------------------------------------------------------------------------------------------------------

 UNAUTHORIZED users can: